 Condo Insurance in Huntington Beach, CA

-Home to almost-always-perfect weather, 40+ miles of scenic coastline, and an eclectic mix of suburban and urban communities, it’s no surprise that Huntington Beach in Orange County is one of the most highly sought-after places to live in Southern California.
+Home to almost always perfect weather, 40+ miles of scenic coastline, and a tight-knit community of surfers, it’s no surprise that Huntington Beach is one of the most highly sought-after places to own a condo in Southern California.

-So whether you own a condominium in Orange County or you’re looking to buy, chances are it’s one of your biggest and most important investments.
+Whether you already own a condominium in Huntington Beach or you’re looking to buy, chances are it’s one of your biggest investments.
 And when it comes to your biggest investment, you simply can’t afford to skimp on insurance.

 Condo Insurance 101: Understanding the Basics

-Condo insurance, sometimes called “walls-in” coverage or HO-6 insurance, helps protect you and your family, your individual unit, and your belongings in the event of a sudden and accidental loss.
+Similar to homeowner insurance, HO-6 insurance helps protect you and your family, the interior space of your unit, and your things in the event of a sudden and accidental loss.

-Basic coverage for an individual condo policy breaks down into five main categories:
+Standard coverage for an individual condo policy breaks down into seven categories:

-Arguably the most important coverage when it comes to condo insurance, it helps to rebuild in-unit structures, including cabinetry, countertops, flooring, window coverings, and more
+- Building property protection helps to rebuild internal structures, including cabinetry, countertops, flooring, window coverings, and more.

-Protects your belongings (e.g. clothing, TV, furniture, bedding, etc.) on either an actual cash value or replacement cost basis if they’re stolen or damaged.
+- Personal property coverage protects your possessions (e.g. clothing, TV, furniture, bedding) on an actual cash value or replacement cost basis if they’re stolen or damaged.

-Safeguards you and your family in the event you’re found legally responsible for injuries or damages to another party
+- Liability coverage safeguards you and your family in the event you’re found legally responsible for injuries or damages to another party.

-Provides payment for injuries sustained to other persons while on your premises
+- Guest medical expense coverage helps pay for injuries sustained to other persons who were hurt while on your premises.

-There is also the option to add additional coverages to a condo policy, some of which include scheduled personal property, loss assessment, identity theft, and building code upgrades.
+There is also the option to add additional coverages, some of which include scheduled personal property, loss assessment, identity theft, and extended protection.

 What Does My Condo Insurance Policy Cover?

-Condo insurance covers a breadth of sudden and accidental incidents.
-However, there are also a handful of situations that an individual policy does not protect against.
-While the following is not an exhaustive list, these are the typical covered / uncovered losses you can expect from an HO-6 insurance policy:
+While the following is not an exhaustive list, these are the typical covered losses you can expect from HO-6 insurance policies:

-The 4 Most Common Questions We Get About Condo Insurance
+5 Common Questions We Get About HO-6 Insurance

-MY CONDO ASSOCIATION ALREADY HAS A MASTER POLICY.
-WHY DO I NEED A SEPARATE POLICY?
+- MY CONDO ASSOCIATION ALREADY HAS A MASTER POLICY.
+WHY DO I NEED MY OWN?

-Most master policies only cover the structure of the building and common areas.
-While this type of policy usually pays to replace your walls and / or roof in the event of a covered loss, it will not cover and replace the inside features of your individual unit.
+Most master policies only cover the structure and common areas; they do not cover the inside features of your individual unit.
 As the owner, it is your sole responsibility to make sure your fixtures, alterations, and/or personal belongings are properly insured.

 In the event your master policy has insufficient limits to pay for the person’s injury, loss assessment coverage can help offset your individual responsibility.

-I’M RENTING A CONDO IN ORANGE COUNTY.
-DO I NEED AN HO-6 INSURANCE POLICY?
+- I’M RENTING A CONDO IN ORANGE COUNTY.
+DO I NEED HO-6 INSURANCE?

-No. If you are renting any type of residence, you would be covered under a renters insurance policy.
+No. If you are renting any type of residence, you would be covered under renters insurance.

-HOW MUCH DOES A CONDO INSURANCE TYPICALLY POLICY COST?
+- HOW MUCH DO CONDO INSURANCE POLICIES TYPICALLY COST?